-Delivery of ADRs ADRs evidencing new ADSs will be made available to subscribing holders as soon as practicable after receipt by the Depositary (or its agents) of the newly issued shares and treasury shares subscribed from us (provided that the subscribing holder has paid any shortfall due with respect to the ADS subscription price).
+Delivery of ADRs ADRs evidencing new ADSs will be made available to subscribing holders as soon as practicable after receipt by the Depositary (or its agents) of the newly issued shares and treasury shares subscribed from us (provided that the subscribing holder has paid any shortfall due with respect the ADS subscription price).
 Exchange privileges You may not surrender ADS rights to obtain the underlying rights to subscribe for shares of common stock.
 Listing The ADSs are listed on the New York Stock Exchange.
 NYSE trading symbol MYS.
 ADR rights agent/Depositary The Bank of New York.
 Obtaining information If you have questions or requests for assistance please contact , at .
-Rights offerings Rights offerings Each common share held of record as of 11:59 p.m.
-(Santiago, Chile time) on 2005 (as reflected on our share register) entitles its holder to 0.129199 rights to subscribe for newly issued common shares and 0.003594 rights to subscribe for treasury common shares.
+Rights offerings Rights offerings Holders of our common shares will receive rights to subscribe for newly issued shares and rights to subscribe for treasury shares for each share held of record (as reflected on our share register) as of 11:59 p.m.
+(Santiago, Chile time) on, 2005.
 Rights to subscribe for newly issued shares may not be combined with rights to subscribe for treasury shares.
 One right is required to subscribe for one newly issued share or treasury share, as the case may be, at the subscription price of Ch\$ per share.
 We will accept subscriptions for whole shares only and will round down any subscription submitted for fractional shares to the nearest whole number of shares.
 Holders of rights must pay the share subscription price for the full amount of shares for which they are subscribing.
 Transferability Any holder of rights may transfer its rights to others.
-Rights will be eligible to trade on the Chilean stock exchanges from \$, 2005 to \$, 2005 but will not be eligible to trade on any securities exchange in the United States.
+Rights will be eligible to trade on the Chilean stock exchanges from \$,2005 to \$,2005 but will not be eligible to trade on any securities exchange in the United States.
 Exchange privileges You may not deposit share rights to subscribe for newly issued shares or treasury shares to obtain ADS rights.
 8

 Subscription period From , 2005 through 12:00 p.m.
 (Santiago, Chile time) on , 2005, the rights expiration date.
 You must deliver to Deposito Central de Valores full payment of the share subscription price by 4:30 p.m.
 (Santiago, Chile time) on , 2005, or your rights will lapse and will have no further value.
 Deposit in the mail will not constitute delivery to us.
 The exercise of rights is irrevocable and may not be canceled or modified.
 Share subscription price Ch\$ per share.
 You must pay the share subscription price in Chilean pesos.
 Registration of shares We will register shares issued upon exercise of rights in our share register as soon as practicable after our receipt of payment with respect to such exercise.
 The newly issued shares and treasury shares are identical shares of the same class of common stock.
 Certificates representing the shares will be issued upon request.
 Risk factors See "Risk factors" beginning on page 12 for a discussion of certain factors relating to us, our business and an investment in the ADSs or shares.
-Unsubscribed shares Our current intention is to sell into the Chilean market any unsubscribed shares, other than shares with respect to which our controlling shareholders have waived their rights to subscribe, which will be sold in the combined offering.
+Unsubscribed shares Our current intention is to sell any unsubscribed shares into the Chilean public market.